-One of the stations I found hardest to find was the old M&gnjr station at Gayton Road looking now its right behind the road but when looking for it was so over grown & it was looking me in the face but covered in over growth luckily for the station because there is no graffiti like some of the other places in Norfolk and now slowly going beyond Norfolk on some lines that started in this county but ended outside Norfolk-Cambridgeshire mainly.
+One of the stations I found hardest to find was the old M&gnjr station at Gayton Road looking now its right behind the road but when looking for it was so over grown & it was looking me in the face but so covered in overgrowth luckily for the station because there is a small amount of graffiti on the old waiting room only .

-Just make sure you start from the right place I once again took the wrong path and ended up near Fakenham horse racing track .So a quick detour across some lovely overgrown overgrowth & I was on the right track.
+Just make sure you start from the right place I once again took the wrong path and ended up near Fakenham horse racing track .So a quick detour across some lovely overgrowth & I was on the back on right track.

 This is the part that in a strange way I enjoy some of these old railway remains take some finding and when you get on the right track and find them I personally found it a great achievement.

 Once I had traced and walked or biked some of these lines I brought a drone and done my licence and hopefully kept in the height laws and made an aerial page but sadly due my stupidity the drone is no more.